thomasvdj/pysizeunfolder/README.md

 import numpy as np
 ```
 ### Example 1
 In the following example we define the centered unit square via its vertices.
 Then, we take 1 million random linear sections of the square and we obtain the lengths.
 Given this sample of lengths we approximate the associated probability density function of this distribution.
+The random generator rng is ussed to make the results reproducible.
 ```
 rng = np.random.default_rng(0)
 points = np.array([[-0.5, -0.5], [0.5, 0.5], [-0.5, 0.5], [0.5, -0.5]])
-lengths = pu.iur_2d_hull(points, n=1000000)
+lengths = pu.iur_2d_hull(points, n=1000000, rng)
 x, y = pu.approx_length_density(lengths)
 ```
 ## Example 2